thompsontr18/README.md/README.md

 - ♜ playing chess
 - 📚 reading articles
 - 💻 learning new technologies
-- ✝️ spreading the gospel
+- ✝️ learning about the gospel